zyphel/dotfiles/Dropbox/notes/terminal-apps.md

 	taskwarrior frontend, vim functionality

 xclip
-	The only system-wide clipboard that worked in i3wm.
-	I tried ~5 of them.
+	The system-wide clipboard that worked for me in i3wm I tried ~5 of them.
 All failed but xclip.
-Long live xclip!

 xprop
 	dsiplay system information with a click